 Can I turn off Call Waiting (the beeping I hear in my ear during a call)?

 We're sorry but no. Call waiting cannot be disabled with the OnSIP app.

 How do I set up and view custom information about callers?

 How do I set up voicemail notifications in the OnSIP app?

 Logged Into OnSIP App (Desktop or Web), but I don't Hear Ringing

 If your colleagues see a green circle (means you have a registered device, but not the OnSIP App) or a circle that's not filled in (nothing is registered to you) and state they call you but the call doesn't ring your App, double check the following:

-- Is there a green line above your name on the left in the OnSIP App?
-If 'yes'
+- Is there a green circle with a checkmark over your Profile Picture in the upper-right corner of the app?
+If ‘yes’